Table of Contents[Hide][Show]

 In addition to the Caribbean territories of the U.S., there are also several in the Pacific including:

-How do I get a Passport?
+How to get a Passport

-While you won’t need it for your trip to the U.S. Virgin Islands, here are some links to articles with everything you need to know about apply for and renewing a passport, in the event you want to Island hop to some of the British Virgin Islands.
+While you won’t need it for your trip to the U.S. Virgin Islands, here are some links to articles with everything you need to know about applying for and renewing a passport, in the event you want to Island hop to some of the British Virgin Islands.

 Recommended Reading: